Comment on page

 This newly uploaded data can now be queried in Pinot.
 However, sometimes users will make changes to the raw data which need to be reflected in Pinot.
 This process is known as 'Backfill'.

-Pinot supports data modification only at the segment level, which means you must update entire segments for doing backfills.
+Pinot supports data modification only at the segment level, which means we should update entire segments for doing backfills.
 The high level idea is to repeat steps 2 (segment generation) and 3 (segment upload) mentioned above:

 - Backfill jobs must run at the same granularity as the daily job.
 E.g., if you need to backfill data for 2014/01/01, specify that input folder for your backfill job (e.g.: ‘/var/pinot/airlineStats/rawdata/2014/01/01’)